Why Test? What Do We Test For? Software QA/Test Engineer Resume

-ROB DAVIS, P.E.
+ROB DAVIS, P.ENG.

 Q49: Why test?
+What do we test for?

 How do you test?
 At the best companies, test development begins immediately after the initial product design meeting.
 At the best companies, test development is treated like product development.
-This improves on-time delivery, minimizes budget overruns, and improves product quality through enhanced visibility and negotiation between design and test engineering.
+This improves on-time delivery, minimizes budget overruns, and improves product quality through enhanced visibility, and negotiation between design and test engineering.

-Other companies postpone test development until after the design process is complete.
+Other, below average, companies postpone test development until after the design process is complete.
 This practically guarantees that product delivery will slip, the project budget will be overrun, corners will be cut, quality will suffer, and there will be many defective, malfunctioning and unreliable products in the field.

 Why test?

-• Because I'm detail oriented.
+• Because I am detail oriented.

 • Because I thoroughly enjoy breaking things (constructively and carefully, of course).